On unipotent algebraic G-groups and 1-cohomology: Introduction

 The main result of \cite{CPSV77} is the proof of the existence of rational stability and generic cohomology.
 Let $G$ be additionally defined and split over the prime subfield $\mathbb F_p$.
 If $V^{[r]}$ denotes the $r$th Frobenius twist of $V$ then it shown that for each $m\in\mathbb N$ and $V$ a finite dimensional module there is some $r_0$ with $H^m(G,V^{[r]})\cong H^m(G,V^{[r_0]})$ for any $r\geq r_0$.
 In addition, there is some $s_0$ such that for each $s\geq s_0$ restriction $H^m(G,V^{[r_0]})\to H^m(G(p^s),V^{[r_0]})\cong H^m(G(p^s),V)$ is an isomorphism.
 We extend each of these theorems in the case $m=1$, replacing $V$ with a unipotent algebraic group (Theorem \ref{rationalstab}).

 The above has a number of corollaries on subgroup structure related to Serre's notion of $G$-complete reducibility.
 If $H$ is a closed, connected, reductive subgroup of a parabolic subgroup $P$ of $G$, one can find its image $\bar H$ under the map $\pi:P\to L$ for $L$ a Levi subgroup of $P$.
 One need not have $H$ a complement to $Q$ in $\bar HQ$, even though it is when considered as an abstract group.
 Where it is a complement, it corresponds, up to $Q$-conjugacy, to an element of $H^1(\bar H,Q)$; we show in Lemma \ref{cnbn} in almost all cases, $H$ \emph{is} a complement, and even when it is not, it still corresponds to an element of $H^1(\bar H,Q^{[1]})$.
 This gives a cohomological characterisation of conjugacy classes of subgroups of parabolics.
 We can then prove results on $G$-complete reducibility using this characterisation, via a result of Bate, Martin, Roerhle and Tange.
-Firstly, let $B$ be a Borel subgroup of $H$ with unipotent radical $U=R_u(B)$.
+First, let $B$ be a Borel subgroup of $H$ with unipotent radical $U=R_u(B)$.
 Then $H$ is conjugate to a subgroup of $L$ if and only if $B$ is, if and only if $U$ is (Corollary \ref{gcr}).
-Secondly, for some $q$ which can be explicitly calculated, there is a finite reductive subgroup $H(q)$ of $H$ such that $H$ is conjugate to a subgroup of $L$ if and only if $H(q)$ is (Corollary \ref{finitegcr}).
-(Moreover, it is possibly useful to know that a suitable value of $q$ can be calculated explicitly.)
+Second, for some $q$ which can be explicitly calculated, there is a finite reductive subgroup $H(q)$ of $H$ such that $H$ is conjugate to a subgroup of $L$ if and only if $H(q)$ is (Corollary \ref{finitegcr}).